amw2024/amw2024.github.io/content/call.md

 * Short papers of up to **4 pages** may contain original ongoing research or recently published results.
 * Extended abstracts of up to **10 pages**, presenting original research.

-Both extended abstracts and short papers will be published in the CEUR Workshop Proceedings (http://ceur-ws.org).

-Papers should be written in English and formatted according to the LNCS Springer style for Lecture Notes in Computer Science.
+Submissions should be written in English and formatted according to the [Springer Lecture Notes in Computer Science](https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj) style.

-They must also be submitted electronically via EasyChair (https://easychair.org/conferences/TBD) in PDF format.
+Submissions must be uploaded via [EasyChair](https://easychair.org/conferences/?conf=amw2024) in PDF format.

+Both extended abstracts and short papers will be published in the [CEUR Workshop Proceedings](http://ceur-ws.org).

+{{% callout note %}}
 At least one author of each accepted paper must attend the workshop to present the work.
+{{% /callout %}}